QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 * Accepting too early is costly, since better offers might arrive in the future

-To decide optimally in the face of this trade-off, we use dynamic programming
+To decide optimally in the face of this trade-off, we use dynamic programming.

 Dynamic programming can be thought of as a two-step procedure that